Estate Planning

 • Who has the authority to make end-of-life decisions for another person?

-The estate plan we create with you is an action plan for your life and your death.
-We spend time learning about your life situation, your family and loved ones, and your goals.
-We examine your financial and tax situation, life plan, health concerns, and government benefits that may be available.
-A comprehensive estate plan addresses both incapacity and end of life issues, and provides a roadmap for carrying out your wishes.
-Planning ahead provides you with peace of mind by ensuring that your family, your loved ones, and your assets are secure in the face of life’s uncertainties.
+The estate plan we create with you serves as a clear action plan for your life and legacy.
+First, we take time to understand your personal situation, family, loved ones, and goals.
+Then, we review your financial and tax situation, health concerns, life plans, and available government benefits.
+Comprehensive estate planning addresses incapacity and end-of-life issues.
+As a result, it provides a clear roadmap for carrying out your wishes.
+Planning ahead brings peace of mind by helping protect your family, loved ones, and assets from life’s uncertainties.

 Elements of an Estate Plan:

-When establishing an estate plan, you can trust us to give you and your family personal attention, and then prepare the documents necessary to protect you and your loved ones, both today and in the future.
+When creating your estate plan, you can rely on us for personalized attention and guidance.
+Additionally, we prepare the legal documents needed to protect you and your loved ones today and in the future.
 These may include:

 We will help you legally designate an Agent in a Power of Attorney, allowing the named individual to manage your financial affairs.
 A Power of Attorney allows your chosen Agent to act on your behalf for a wide variety of financial matters if you are unable to do so.
 A carefully drafted Power of Attorney will give you peace of mind, ensuring you know that critical decisions regarding your financial well-being are always in good hands.

 We also include an Advance Directive in your estate plan.
-The purpose of an Advance Directive is twofold: first, it appoints a Health Care Representative to make medical decisions for you if you are unable to make or communicate those decisions yourself; and second, it lays out your wishes regarding end-of-life care, such as whether you want to receive life support and tube feeding.
-An Advance Directive ensures that your loved ones are able to advocate for you in the medical context while relieving them of the weighty burden of life support decisions.
+Specifically, an Advance Directive appoints a Health Care Representative to make medical decisions if you cannot communicate.
+It also documents your wishes regarding end-of-life care, including life support and tube feeding.
+As a result, this document helps loved ones advocate for you while reducing the burden of difficult medical decisions.

-Upon a person’s death, both the federal government and the States of Oregon or Washington may assess a tax on the deceased person’s estate, depending on the value of the estate when the person died.
-Our firm has extensive experience analyzing estate tax issues and preparing estate tax returns.
+After a person’s death, federal and Oregon or Washington state governments may assess estate taxes, depending on the estate’s value.
+Fortunately, our firm has extensive experience analyzing estate tax issues and preparing estate tax returns.

 Reach out to Us